themirrazz/ajc-everywhere/README.md

 # AJCEverywhere
-> [!NOTE]
-> This project is no longer actively maintained.
-I will be making another, much
-> lighterweight runtime in the future, and it will probably use concepts
-> from this one.
-But for now, I am taking a break.

 ![A picture of a wolf running in their den in AJCEverywhere](img/hero-image.png)

 AJCEverywhere is a native installer, updater, and launcher for [AJ Classic](https://classic.animaljam.com) for operating systems beside Windows/macOS.
 Unlike other third-party clients, AJCEverywhere aims to provide a *semi-official* experience by using the bundle from the official Windows client.